Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

  +-+-+-+---------------------------------------+--------+---------------------+

-For UDP tunnel table empty ``ETHTOOL_A_TUNNEL_UDP_TABLE_TYPES`` indicates that the table contains static entries, hard-coded by the NIC.
+For UDP tunnel table empty ``ETHTOOL_A_TUNNEL_UDP_TABLE_TYPES`` indicates that the table contains static entries, hard-coded by the woke NIC.

 FEC_GET
 =======